DigiTransGlasgow/LittleData/05_Pelagios4.md

 **Links and Resources:**

-Campbell, T. and Barritt, M. ‘The representation of navigational hazards: the development of toponymy and symbology on portolan charts from the 13th century onwards’ in Linking Places, Placing Links: Classification, Representation and the Epistemology of Geohistory, E. Barker and L. Isakson (eds).
+Campbell, T. and Barritt, M. ‘The representation of navigational hazards: the development of toponymy and symbology on portolan charts from the 13th century onwards’ in _Linking Places, Placing Links: Classification, Representation and the Epistemology of Geohistory_, E. Barker and L. Isakson (eds).
 Indiana University Press, forthcoming.